3.81 Reporting Work-Related Injuries & Workers’ Compensation

 Other Matters

-Employees who are unable to work or are on modified duty due to a workers’ compensation injury or illness, must comply with the restrictions and orders provided by the designated medical provider.
-Failure to follow medical orders may result in the loss of rights under the Workers’ Compensation Program and serious disciplinary action.
+Employees who are unable to work or are on restricted duty due to a workers’ compensation injury or illness, must comply with the restrictions and orders provided by the designated workers’ compensation physician.
+Failure to follow medical orders may result in the loss of rights under the Workers’ Compensation Program and disciplinary action up to and including termination.

 An employee may be responsible for medical expenses, or have benefits reduced or denied, if using alternative services outside of the college’s direction, failing to timely report an incident, or failing to follow college policies at the time the injury occurred.